 Thank you for your interest in contributing to Dancing on the Winds of Heaven blog.
-This blog is about the power of touch and how alternative touch therapy has helped people over come and heal physical, mental, emotional and spiritual traumas.
+This blog is about the power of touch and how alternative healing therapies have helped people over come and heal physical, mental, emotional and spiritual traumas.

 Do you have a successful story to share about a natural healing modality that became the answer for a health issue?

-I am interested in hearing about what is working out there in regards to natural medicine: Healing modalities such as Reiki, Jin Shin Jyutsu, Craniosacral, Hellerwork, Kinesiology, Body Wraps, Feldenkrais Method, Myotherapy, Tapping, Polarity Therapy, Psychic Surgery, Rolfing, Reflexology, Therapeutic Touch, Trager Approach, Seimei and Chi-Lel spring to mind.
-I am sure there are more but that is all I can think of at the moment.
+I am interested in hearing about what is working out there in regards to natural medicine: Healing modalities such as Reiki, Jin Shin Jyutsu, Craniosacral, Hellerwork, Kinesiology, Body Wraps, Feldenkrais Method, Myotherapy, Tapping, Polarity Therapy, Psychic Surgery, Rolfing, Reflexology, Therapeutic Touch, Trager Approach, Seimei, Chi-Lel and Food as thy Medicine, to name just a few.
+I am sure there is much more, but that is all I can think of at the moment.

-Make it personal and base on your own personal experiences.
-If your post contains only theory I will probably pass on it.
+Make it personal and based on your own personal experiences.
+If your post or video contains only theory I will probably pass on it.